Understanding Dyslexia: More Than Just Reading and Spelling

 Schools Use Screenings, Not Diagnostic Assessments

 Most UK schools begin with a dyslexia screening.
-Screenings are useful, but they only indicate risk.
+While screenings are useful, they only indicate risk.
 They cannot:

 Diagnose dyslexia